Open to Pitzer students only. Program options subject to change.

 Host Website: https://www.sarahlawrence.edu/paris/

-Sarah Lawrence College requires that applicants have a minimum 3.0 GPA on a 4.0 scale and have studied at least two years of college-level French.
+Sarah Lawrence College requires that applicants have a minimum 3.0 GPA on a 4.0 scale and have studied at least four semesters of college-level French.

 At least one course in comparative politics, intercultural communications, Introduction to International/ Intercultural Studies, Introduction to Sociocultural Anthropology, The World Since 1492 or a European area studies course is strongly recommended.